Lovkush-A/squash_elo/blog.md

         * The quantity `1-p(r1, r2)` is the difference between the true score of 1 (representing victory) and predicted score of `p(r1, r2)`.
     * Player 1's new rating is `r1+delta`
     * Player 2's new rating is `r2-delta`
-* If a player has no matches, we assign them a default starting rating of 1500.
+* If a player has not yet played any matches, we assign them a default starting rating of 1500.
     * This is arbitrary, since ELO ratings only depend on differences in ratings.

 And that's it!